 3. Tap the “three-dot menu” in the top right of the meeting window.

-4. Tap Delete in the menu that pops-up.
+4. Tap Delete in the menu that pops up.

 5. Tap Delete event.
 All invitees will automatically receive an email notifying them about the cancellation.

-How to cancel a meeting in Google Calendar on desktop
+Cancel events in Google Calendar on desktop

 1. Log in to your Google account and open the Google Calendar.